Josh Frydenberg tests positive for COVID

-Federal Treasurer Josh Frydenberg has tweeted that he has tested positive for COVID-19 and is isolating with his family.
+Federal Treasurer Josh Frydenberg has tested positive for COVID-19 and is isolating with his family.

 “My thoughts are with all those who have COVID – this is a difficult time but we will get through this.”